Academics & Research – Academics & Instruction

 The prerequisites and general criteria of eligibility for admission to any graduate certificate program include:

 c.
-Graduate students who are currently enrolled in a graduate program of study leading to a degree, and who wish to pursue a simultaneous graduate certificate within Graduate Studies must inform the program coordinator of the certificate program in question and the Graduate Studies
+Graduate students who are currently enrolled in a graduate program of study leading to a degree, and who wish to pursue a simultaneous graduate certificate within Graduate Studies must inform the program coordinator of the certificate program in question and the Graduate Programs Office.

 d.
 An application for Graduate Studies is required.
-Students who are currently enrolled in Graduate Studies and who wish to pursue approved graduate certificate programs must apply for admission to such programs before one-half of the required credits are The appropriate Vice Provost or designee, upon request by the certificate program coordinator, may grant exceptions to this policy.
-Certificate-seeking graduate students who are not currently enrolled in a master’s program will be admitted into a separate classification within the Graduate Studies, as “Certificate Graduate” students, as defined by the Graduate Affairs Council.
-The Graduate Studies Office will note successful completion of a certificate program on the student’s transcript upon completion.
+Students who are currently enrolled in Graduate Studies and who wish to pursue approved graduate certificate programs must apply for admission to such programs before one-half of the required credits are completed.
+The appropriate Vice Provost or designee, upon request by the certificate program coordinator, may grant exceptions to this policy.
+Certificate-seeking graduate students who are not currently enrolled in a master’s program will be admitted into a separate classification, as “Certificate Graduate” students, as defined by the Graduate Affairs Council.
+The Graduate Programs Office will note successful completion of a certificate program on the student’s transcript upon completion.

 e.
 A maximum of 40% of the credit hours towards any certificate program may be accepted as transfer credit per the approval of the certificate program director.